ungleich/cdist/cdist/conf/type/__package_pip/man.rst

 name
     If supplied, use the name and not the object id as the package name.

+extra
+    Extra optional dependencies which should be installed along the selected package.
+Can be specified multiple times.
+Will only be applied if the package actually will be installed, but will not explicitly checked.

 pip
     Instead of using pip from PATH, use the specific pip path.